10+ Tips and Tricks for Writing a Great Letter of Recommendation

 8. Quantify the candidate's strengths.
 Whenever possible, quantify the candidate's strengths or rank them in comparison to other applicants or colleagues.
 For example, you can state that the candidate possesses the best analytical skills you've encountered in your ten years at the company.
 Include measurable outcomes achieved while working with the candidate, such as boosting website traffic by 25% over six months, resulting in a 10% increase in sales.

 10. Express enthusiasm.
 Showcase your enthusiasm for the candidate's suitability for the position, differentiating them from other applicants.
-You can convey your willingness to rehire them in your department, underscoring their exceptional qualities.
+You can convey your willingness to rehire them in your department by underscoring their exceptional qualities.

-11. Utilise an active voice.
+11. Utilize an active voice.
 Write in an active voice for a more impactful letter.
-Active voice ensures clarity and conciseness in your statements.
+An active voice ensures clarity and conciseness in your statements.
 To shift from passive to active voice, place the subject first in the sentence to indicate the action performer.
 For example, change "The car was hit by the truck" to "The truck hit the car."

 12. Include your contact information.
 Provide your contact information, such as your email address or phone number, after the letter or following your signature.
 Encourage potential employers or admissions offices to reach out for further information.